Astrology: Literature and music

 In seventeenth century Spain, Lope de Vega, with a detailed knowledge of astronomy, wrote plays that ridicule astrology.
 In his pastoral romance La Arcadia (1598), it leads to absurdity; in his novela Guzman el Bravo (1624), he concludes that the stars were made for man, not man for the stars.
 Calderón de la Barca wrote the 1641 comedy Astrologo Fingido (The Pretended Astrologer); the plot was borrowed by the French playwright Thomas Corneille for his 1651 comedy Feint Astrologue.

 The most famous piece of music influenced by astrology is the orchestral suite The Planets.
 Written by the British composer Gustav Holst (1874–1934), and first performed in 1918, the framework of The Planets is based upon the astrological symbolism of the planets.
 Each of the seven movements of the suite is based upon a different planet, though the movements are not in the order of the planets from the Sun.
-The composer Colin Matthews wrote an eighth movement entitled Pluto, the Renewer, first performed in 2000.
+The composer Colin Matthews wrote an eighth movement entitled Pluto, the Renewer, first performed in 2000, as the suite was written prior to Pluto's discovery.
 In 1937, another British composer, Constant Lambert, wrote a ballet on astrological themes, called Horoscope.
 In 1974, the New Zealand composer Edwin Carr wrote The Twelve Signs: An Astrological Entertainment for orchestra without strings.
 Camille Paglia acknowledges astrology as an influence on her work of literary criticism Sexual Personae (1990).
+The American comedian Harvey Sid Fisher is known for his comedic songs about astrology.

 Astrology features strongly in Eleanor Catton's The Luminaries, recipient of the 2013 Man Booker Prize.